Harbour Information

 GWG (vert) Permission to enter/depart required, (Normally means large ship is entering or departing, all vessels to keep out of the channel unless they have specific permission)

-These signals are also shown in pictorial form also in this article...
+These signals are also shown in pictorial form in our photo Gallery

 The traffic signals must be obeyed so keep an eye out in your approach, and all pleasure craft entering the harbour should report to "Newhaven Radio" on VHF channel 12.